Definition: A colorless, odorless, gaseous element, represented by the symbol “H”

-In organic compounds, hydrogen bond is important in providing stability of many biomolecules.
-Hydrogen bond is also the bond that glues water molecules together.
+In organic compounds, a hydrogen bond is important in providing stability of many biomolecules.
+The hydrogen bond is also the bond that glues water molecules together.
 Hydrogen bond formation in water accounts for the latter’s distinctive properties such as high boiling point (100 °C), high surface tension, specific heat, and heat of vaporization.2

 The sources of hydrogen include methane and non-methane hydrocarbon oxidation, nitrogen fixation, oceans, biomass burning, fossil fuel, and industrial output.
 Biologically, H2 is produced by certain microorganisms via certain types of anaerobic metabolism, e.g. reactions catalyzed by hydrogenases, i.e. enzymes that oxidize hydrogen (removing its electrons) and then attach it to another molecule.
 Interspecies hydrogen transfer occurs in the symbiosis between methanogens (methane-producing archaea) and non-methanogenic anaerobes.
 The non-methanogenic anaerobes produce and release H2 by metabolizing organic substances.
 Methanogens, in turn, take up H2 and convert it into methane.

 Biological activities are the predominant sink for H2) from the atmosphere.
-Non-biological sink for H2) involves hydroxyl radicals.
-H2 interacts with hydroxyl radicals (OH), forming water (H2O) molecule.
+The non-biological sink for H2) involves hydroxyl radicals.
+H2 interacts with hydroxyl radicals (OH), forming a water (H2O) molecule.

 - Heavy hydrogen